 - There were 22,980 part-time undergraduates from Wales in UK HEPs in 2019/20.
 The number increased by 990.

 - For every two men enrolled at a university, there were three women.

-- The most popular subject group was Subjects Allied to Medicine, with nursing enrolments comprising most of these.
+- The most popular subject group was Subjects Allied to Medicine, with nursing enrolments comprising the majority of these.

 Higher education enrolments in Wales

-- The number of undergraduate students studying part-time has decreased this year by 555 (3.6%) continuing the decline since 2011/12.
+- The number of undergraduate students studying part-time has increased this year by 665 (2.7%).

-- Around two in five postgraduates studied part-time, compared to almost one in five undergraduates.
+- Around two in five postgraduates studied part-time, compared to almost one in four undergraduates.

-- Around half of students at Welsh universities came from Wales before they began study.
+- Just over half of students at Welsh universities came from Wales before they began study.

-- The most popular subject group at Welsh universities in 2018/19 was Biological Sciences, followed by Subjects allied to medicine.
+- The most popular subject group at Welsh universities in 2019/20 was Business and management, followed by Subjects allied to medicine.

 Cross border flows of full-time students

-- There were 36,820 students from other UK countries at Welsh universities, compared to 26,500 students from Wales studying at HEIs in the rest of the UK.
+- There were 37,855 full-time students from other UK countries at Welsh universities, compared to 26,535 full-time students from Wales studying at HEIs in the rest of the UK.

-- Two in five undergraduates from Wales studied in England, as did one in three postgraduates from Wales.
+- Nearly two in five full-time undergraduates from Wales studied in England, as did one in three full-time postgraduates from Wales.

 Higher education qualifications

 - The number of qualifications awarded to students from Wales decreased to 28,820 in 2019/20.

 - Around three quarters of qualifications awarded to students from Wales were undergraduate.